 Taking part in the march is easy and worthwhile!
 To register your chapter, visit this webpage.

-- Find your FBLA, PBL, or FBLA-ML chapter to narrow your choices.
+Find your FBLA, FBLA Collegiate, or FBLA Middle School chapter to narrow your choices.
 Choose your state in the drop-down menu.

-- If your chapter is not listed, visit marchforbabies.org and select “join a new team.”
-Use your team type (FBLA, PBL, or FBLA-Middle Level) along with your school name in your team title.
+If your chapter is not listed, visit www.marchforbabies.org/fbla-pbl and select “join a new team.”
+Use your team type (FBLA, FBLA Collegiate, or FBLA Middle School) along with your school name in your team title.